Updated core site rules

 Rule 8: Spoilers

 Some players prefer to discover game mechanics for themselves.
 While discussion of these mechanics on the site is not forbidden (and they can generally be found in the Wiki), threads about these mechanics should be clearly marked in the thread title as "Spoilers", and posts should keep this information contained within a tagged hidebox.
 A. New Pokémon Games Nintendo continues to develop the Pokémon franchise, and often releases information about new games prior to release dates.
 Not everyone wants to know this information ahead of time.
 To accomodate this, discussion of any upcoming games must be kept to the official discussion thread created for each game.
-This "spoiler ban" remains in effect for any new Pokémon up until the Pokémon is added to PokéFarm.
+This "spoiler ban" remains in effect until six (6) months after the game's official release date, OR until a new Pokémon has been officially added to PokéFarm if this occurs sooner than six months after release.
+In the event a Pokémon game has multiple release dates, we will refer to the official date of release in the United Kingdom.
 The only exceptions to this rule are below:

 - Usernames: We do not forbid players to name themselves after newly-released Pokémon, but you may not provide any information about the meaning of your username.